Authors: kaylakroot, al_koii, art_icu_late, ColinZarzour

 Content Collectives are the new form of community-owned, media-driven organizations.
 We have laid out the basic needs for any Collective, but know that as with any people-led group, there will be vast innovations beyond the initial designs laid out here.

 There are many different reasons to establish a Collective, but each one needs to define their technology accommodations, contribution value, distribution of value, and user roles at inception in order for the organization to get off the ground.
 Coming up with strategies for user growth and community engagement are also a critical part to the health of any organization.
-For simple tools to help you get started, check out Koii Network’s Content Collective template.
 If you have ideas or innovations to add to the next version of this document, reach out.